Photospheric high-frequency acoustic power excess in sunspot umbra: signature of magneto-acoustic modes: Results and Discussion

-To investigate these oscillations further we consider vertical propagation of the waves at the centre of the flux tube by cross-correlating the near surface velocity component with deeper signal.
-At the centre of the flux tube the magnetic field is exactly vertical by construction, and, according to \citet{syr67}, propagation of slow magneto-acoustic wave with Alfv{\'e}n wave-speed along the field line is expected.
-The results of cross-correlation are presented in Figure \ref{fig:slow_mode_xc} for horizontal and vertical velocities.
-For both components, we can clearly see the (fast magneto-) acoustic wave packet arriving to the surface around negative time-lag, being reflected back to the interior for positive times.
-The correlation in horizontal velocity component also shows the second ''slower'' mode propagating along the $z$ direction with Alfv{\'e}n wave-speed.
-Since in our model the mode-conversion region, where Alfv{\'e}n velocity is close to the local sound speed $v_A\approx v_s$, is located near the surface, we conclude that we observe the slow magneto-acoustic mode that propagates along the magnetic field lines.
+From theory, the wave group speed is related to the energy propagation.
+For the high-$\beta$ plasma slow mode wave it equals to the Alfv\'en speed and is almost parallel to magnetic field.
+For the high-$\beta$ fast the wave group speed is nearly independent of the magnetic field \citep{Priest87,syr67}.
+To investigate these perturbations further we consider vertical propagation of the waves at the centre of the flux tube, $x_c,$ by cross-correlating the near surface velocity component measured at $z=z_{\rm surf}$ with deeper signal $C(z, t)=\int v_{x|z}(x_c, z_{\rm surf}, \tau) v_{x|z}(x_c, z, t+\tau) d\tau$.
+At the centre of the flux tube the magnetic field is exactly vertical by construction and the magnetic field line is parallel to the $z$-axis.
+The results of cross-correlation are presented in Figure \ref{fig:slow_mode_xc} for the horizontal and vertical velocity components.
+For both components, we see the wave packet arriving to the surface from negative time-lag, being then reflected back to the interior for positive times.
+However, the correlation in the horizontal velocity component also shows the second, slower, mode propagating along the $z$-direction with the local Alfv{\'e}n speed.
+Thus, we conclude that, this is the slow-mode high-$\beta$ wave that propagates along the magnetic field lines generated by the mode-conversion of the original wave.
+Note that while this mode travels along the field line, directed in $z$-direction in this case, it is virtually absent in velocity $z$-component (right plot of Figure \ref{fig:slow_mode_xc}), which is in agreement with theory \cite{Priest87}.
+The counter-part of this mode above the mode-conversion region ($\beta<1$) is the fast low-$\beta$ mode, which also travels at Alfv{\'e}n speed and oscillates in the direction normal to it \citep{Priest87,KC2011,KC2012}.

+Thus we conclude that for almost vertical magnetic field, the slow high-$\beta$ mode will mainly contribute to the horizontal component of velocity.